mjwebb1993/mjwebb1993/README.md

 ---

 ### 👨‍💻 About Me:
-I am a [Your Job Title] based in [Your Location].
-I have a passion for [Your Interests] and love to create innovative solutions.
+I am a ServiceNow Developer with AFS and a SavvyCoders Instructor based in St. Louis.
+I enjoy working through issues to find implementable solutions and learning from those steps to further build my skills as a developer.

-- 🔭 I’m currently working on [Your Current Project]
+- 🔭 I’m currently working on idk
-- 🌱 I’m currently learning [What You're Learning]
+- 🌱 I’m currently learning how to implement "after render" functions purely in the "after" hook of navigo's router.hooks.
-- 👯 I’m looking to collaborate on [Type of Projects]
-- 🤔 I’m looking for help with [What You Need Help With]
-- 💬 Ask me about [Topics You're Knowledgeable About]
-- 📫 How to reach me: [Your Email]
-- 😄 Pronouns: [Your Pronouns]
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: [A Fun Fact About You]
+- ⚡ Fun fact: All the answers to the SavvyCoders homework repo can be found in this repository called [SC-All-Homework-Answers](https://github.com/mjwebb1993/SC-All-Homework-Answers)

 ### 🛠️ Languages and Tools: